 5.1 The Risk Management Policy is at Appendix 1.
-There have been no significant changes since its last review in March 2017.
-The only changes have been to correct minor changes to the format and to reflect the current management structure.
+There have been no changes since its last review in June 2018.

 Financial and legal implications Finance None arising directly from the report.
 Legal Effective risk management assist in good governance and probity of council actions.